sashamerkulev/MapperJ/README.md

 # ArgsJ

-ArgsJ is an annotation generates you a class helps you to transfer data to Intent or Bundle and back which is comfortable way for transfering arguments to fragments, activities and etc.
+ArgsJ is an annotation generates you a class which helps you to transfer data to Intent or Bundle and back and it is comfortable way for transfering arguments to fragments, activities, services and etc.

 ## Usage